-^{}An enrolled student may obtain the Announcement of any academic division by inquiring at the administrative office of his own division.
-A prospective student should write to the Announcements Office, Edmund Ezra Day Hall.
+^{}An enrolled student may obtain the Announcement of any academic division by inquiring at the administrative office of his own division; a prospective student should write to the Announcements Office, Edmund Ezra Day Hall.
+Copies of the Announcement of Independent Divisions and Departments may be obtained at the Visitor Information Center, Edmund Ezra Day Hall.

-THE REQUIREMENT IN PHYSICAL EDUCATION...The University faculty has established the following requirements in physical education for all students:
+THE REQUIREMENT IN PHYSICAL EDUCATION

+The University faculty has established the following requirements in physical education for all students: